 *Source: City of London Police

 Though the contact methods used by fraudsters may vary, their tactics remain the same.
-Be vigilant when making investment decisions and look out for these seven warning signs.
-Watch the video below to find out more.
+Be vigilant when making investment decisions and look out for these warning signs.

 They might tell you other people are interested or have already invested.
 They may also share fake reviews.